robertvanlienden/Ollama-EasyPHPRompt/README.md

 5. http://localhost/ollama/request/ to view your request.
 Output is available when processed by the queue.

 Run `./Taskfile` for a complete list of `Taskfile` commands.

+## Example uses
+### Generating Blog Articles
+- Add a `Prompt Type` with the following PromptPrefix: `Write a blog article with the following keywords:`
+- Use this Prompt Type on http://localhost/ and fill in the `data` with keywords for your prompt

+### Parse datasets
+- Add a `Prompt Type` with the following PromptPrefix: `Parse the following data to the format: Name, Date of Birth`
+- Use this Prompt Type on http://localhost/ and fill in the `data` with information you have.